Harlem (TV series): Season 2 (2023)

+Season 3 (2025)

 Release

 The trailer was released on November 3, 2021.
 All 10 episodes of the series premiered on Prime Video on December 3, 2021.

 Reception

-According to the review aggregation website Rotten Tomatoes, the series' first season has a 95% approval rating based on 22 critics' reviews, with an average rating of 7/10.
+Harlem received positive reviews.
+According to the review aggregation website Rotten Tomatoes, the series' first season has a 96% approval rating based on 26 critics' reviews, with an average rating of 6.9/10.
 The website's critics consensus reads: "Harlem is a delight that is often wise about friendly foibles, aided by a terrific cast whose snappy repartee immediately shines."
 Metacritic assigned the first season a weighted average score of 77 out of 100 based on 12 reviews, indicating "generally favorable reviews".